ddse-foundation/acm/framework/node/GETTING_STARTED.md

 ✅ **Benefits**: Restart from the last successful task, inspect intermediate state, and validate execution offline.

-⚠️ **Adapters**: LangGraph and MSAF adapters currently warn when checkpoint flags are provided; resumable support will follow the Phase 4 roadmap.
+⚠️ **Adapters**: LangGraph and MSAF adapters currently warn when checkpoint flags are provided; resumable support will be improved in upcoming releases.

 ## 5. Inspect Planner & Runtime Output